logto-io/docs/docs/docs/recipes/protect-your-api/README.md

 ## Reference

-Logto uses the code-based OAuth 2.0 Authorization Protocol to make your API request flow more secure.
-If you are interested in the strategy behind it, please refer to OAuth 2.0's [official document](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3.1) for more details.
+Logto uses the code-based OAuth 2.0 Authorization Protocol to make your API request safer.
+If you are interested in the strategy behind it, refer to OAuth 2.0's [official document](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3.1) for more details.